jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - Planeswalker Clea's abilities map to her purported abilities in-game:
     - +2: She is a prolific Nevron creating machine
+    - -2: She can conjure up any Nevron
     - -4: She is known to have the unique ability of "painting over" other's creations.
 Modeled as exile with Nevron clone copy.
-    - -8: She is a shrewd manipulator
+    - -10: She is a shrewd manipulator

 ## Contortionniste